thunderbird/webext-docs/mailTabs.rst

 .. api-section-annotation-hack:: -- [Added in TB 106, backported to TB 102.3.3]

-Selects one or multiple messages.
+Selects none, one or multiple messages.

 .. api-header::
    :label: Parameters